cypress-io/cypress-documentation/content/guides/references/best-practices.md

   Cognito, and others via username/password authentication.
 These domains and service instances are usually owned and controlled by you or your organization.
-- CMS instances, such as a Contenful or Wordpress instance.
+- CMS instances, such as a Contentful or Wordpress instance.
 - Other types of services under a domain in which you control.

 Other services, such as social logins through popular media providers, are not